dbroadhurst/metolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Open data/bio.ts to update the placeholder details to you information
+Open data/bio.ts to update the placeholder details to your information

 ## Deploy